CERT-Polska/Artemis/docs/user-guide/configuration.rst

 When developing a new module for Artemis, you should:

-1. Create a custom configuration class extending ``ModuleConfiguration``
+1. Create a custom configuration class extending ``ModuleRuntimeConfiguration``
 2. Add module-specific configuration options
 3. Override the ``serialize()``, ``deserialize()``, and ``validate()`` methods
 4. Use the configuration in your module implementation

-This approach ensures consistency in how module configurations are handled throughout the system.
+This approach ensures consistency in how module runtime configurations are handled throughout the system.

-Configuration Registry
+Runtime Configuration Registry
 ---------------------

-The ``ConfigurationRegistry`` class provides a centralized registry for module configurations.
+The ``Runtime ConfigurationRegistry`` class provides a centralized registry for module runtime configurations.
 It is implemented as a singleton, ensuring that there's only one instance of the registry throughout the application.

 Basic Usage
 ~~~~~~~~~~

 .. code-block:: python

-    from artemis.modules.base.configuration_registry import ConfigurationRegistry
+    from artemis.modules.base.runtime_configuration_registry import RuntimeConfigurationRegistry
-    from artemis.modules.base.module_configuration import ModuleConfiguration
+    from artemis.modules.base.module_runtime_configuration import ModuleRuntimeConfiguration

     # Define a custom configuration class
-    class MyModuleConfiguration(ModuleConfiguration):
+    class MyModuleConfiguration(ModuleRuntimeConfiguration):
         # Custom configuration implementation
         pass

     # Get the singleton registry instance
-    registry = ConfigurationRegistry()
+    registry = RuntimeConfigurationRegistry()

     # Register a configuration class for a module
     registry.register_configuration("my_module", MyModuleConfiguration)